-Cephalexin and other cephalosporin antibiotics are broad spectrum antibiotics, which means they are used to treat a wide range of infections caused by many different bacteria.
+Cephalexin and other cephalosporin antibiotics are broad-spectrum antibiotics, which means they treat many infections caused by many different bacteria.

 Kill susceptible bacteria by interfering with the ability of bacteria to form cell walls, which are necessary for bacterial cells to survive.

-Cephalexin should only be used when there is solid evidence to support its use.
-Excessive use of broad-spectrum antibiotics can lead to serious infections by drug-resistant bacteria ( superbugs ).
+Cephalexin should only be used when solid evidence supports its use.
+Excessive use of broad-spectrum antibiotics can lead to severe infections by drug-resistant bacteria ( superbugs ).

-Treating colds or flu symptoms with broad-spectrum antibiotics can cause resistance to antibiotics and more serious infections that are more difficult to treat.
+Treating colds or flu symptoms with broad-spectrum antibiotics can cause antibiotic resistance and more severe infections that are more difficult to treat.

-If you are allergic to penicillin , there is a 10 percent chance that you are also allergic to Cephalexin.
+If you are allergic to penicillin, there is a 10 percent chance of being allergic to Cephalexin.

 You may have a higher risk of side effects with Cephalexin if you have a history of liver, kidney, or colon disease, so tell your doctor about any of these conditions.

 Like other antibiotics, Cephalexin can cause an overgrowth of bacteria called Clostridium difficile in the colon.
-Toxins produced by C. difficile can cause diarrhea and a condition called pseudomembranous colitis.
+Toxins produced by C. difficile can cause diarrhea and pseudomembranous colitis.

 Taking other antibiotics can also increase your risk of pseudomembranous colitis, so tell your doctor about any recent use of antibiotics.